Table of Contents

 Do banks destroy records after 7 years?

-Banks are legally required to keep records for at least five years, and they may not hang onto them for seven years.
-If you’re unsure, contact your bank to find out if you would have access to your statements after seven years.
+Banks are legally required to keep records for at least five years, but some may hang onto them for seven years.
+If you’re unsure, contact your bank to find out how long they hold on to your statements before destroying them.

 Photo credit: iStock/fizkes